mattermost/mattermost/doc/help/system-console/Team-Statistics.md

 # Team Statistics

-Statistics on users, posts and channels are tracked for each team and viewable in the System Console.
-System Administrators can access statistics for your Mattermost teams by clicking the **three-dot menu**, then click **System Console**.
-Under the *Teams* section on the left side you’ll see a list of the teams that belong to your domain.
-Click **Statistics** under the team of interest to open the stats page.
-Here is some helpful terminology:
+Statistics on users, posts and channels are tracked for each team are viewable under **System Console** > **Teams** > **Statistics**.

 ## Total Users
-The total number of accounts created, regardless of if the accounts are active or inactive.
+The total number of accounts created, including both active and inactive accounts.

 ## Total Posts
-The total number of posts made by your team, including deleted posts or those made by incoming and outgoing webhook integrations.
+The total number of posts made in a team, including deleted posts and posts made using automation.

 ## Public Groups
 The number of public channels created by your team, including channels that may have been archived.